acntech/gh-pipelines-demo/README.md

     - Tags the repository with a failed CI tag
     - Creates a git notes object with CI failure details

 ### Deploy Workflow

-The deploy workflow (`.github/workflows/deploy.yml`) automates the deployment process to different environments.
+The deploy (promotion) workflow (`.github/workflows/deploy.yml`) automates the deployment process to different environments.

 #### Workflow Steps